SLM-Audio/mostly-harmless/README.md

         MANUFACTURER_CODE "Brat" # REQUIRED FOR AU, UNUSED OTHERWISE - Your unique 4 character manufacturer code.
         SUBTYPE_CODE "Bpi1" # REQUIRED FOR AU, UNUSED OTHERWISE - A 4 character identifier for your plugin.
         AU_TYPE "aufx" # REQUIRED FOR AU, UNUSED OTHERWISE - The AU plugin type for your plugin.
-[2] )
+[2]

+        STRIP TRUE # OPTIONAL, DEFAULTS TO FALSE - On macOS, if provided, will add a post-build symbol strip step to your plugin
+        # targets, and compile with -fvisibility=hidden.
+Does nothing on Windows.
+        SIGN_ID "Developer ID Application: ...." # OPTIONAL - On macOS, if provided, will be used to sign plugin targets )
 ```